rfc2119/task/README.md

     echo-with-errors-ignored │ hello │ Echoes a string but with
                              │       │ errors ignored
     generate-files           │       │ Generate files diescription
-    init-script              │       │ Testing the new initial_rc field
+    init-script              │       │ Testing the new shell_rc field
     simple                   │       │ A simple task with no extra
                              │       │ features
     sleep                    │       │ zzzzzzz